-To set processing parameters and PCPA output options, users should select "Analyze > PCP Auto Count > Measure With Options...".
+To set processing parameters and PCPA output options, users should select the following Fiji menu pathway: "Analyze > PCP Auto Count > Measure With Options...".
+Detailed explanations of the PCPA options menu are found below.
 PCPA will remember last user settings applied and for subsequent uses, if the user does not wish to change any options, users may select "Analyze > PCP Auto Count > Measure Now."
 It is recommended that users familiarize themselves with the tools provided below in order to maximize accuracy of PCPA measurements.